 is waste or a combination of wastes, which because of quantity, concentration, or physical, chemical, or infectious characteristics may cause or significantly contribute to an increase in mortality or an increase in serious, irreversible, or incapacitating reversible, illness; or pose a substantial present or potential threat to human health or to the environment when improperly treated, stored, transported or disposed of, or otherwise managed, and which has been identified, by characteristics or listing, as hazardous pursuant to Section 3001 of the Resource Conservation and Recovery Act of 1976 (42 U. S. C. 6901 et seq.) or pursuant to agency guidelines consistent with the requirements of the Act and Board regulations.

-manifest if your company generates hazardous waste; you may order a manifest from any USEPA approved printer.
+Information on manifesting hazardous waste is available here if your company generates hazardous waste; you may order a manifest from any USEPA approved printer.

 Non-Hazardous Special Waste